zentuit/unity3d-store/README.md

 Event Handling
 ---

-SOOMLA lets you subscribe to store events, get notified and implement your own application specific behaviour to those events.
+SOOMLA lets you subscribe to store events, get notified and implement your own application specific behavior to those events.

-> Your behaviour is an addition to the default behaviour implemented by SOOMLA.
-You don't replace SOOMLA's behaviour.
+> Your behavior is an addition to the default behavior implemented by SOOMLA.
+You don't replace SOOMLA's behavior.

 The 'Events' class is where all event go through.
-To handle various events, just add your specific behaviour to the delegates in the Events class.
+To handle various events, just add your specific behavior to the delegates in the Events class.

 For example, if you want to 'listen' to a MarketPurchase event: